godliver/godliver.github.io/_pages/talks.md

 date: 2021-07-20
 ---

-## TUTORIAL ON Egocentric Perception and Machine Learning Online Tutorial
+## TUTORIAL ON Egocentric Perception and Machine Learning
 Jun.
 2021, Online Tutorial
 * Tutorial in the series of “AI & Data Science Training by Experts”, Busitema University, Uganda.